Tropical functions on a skeleton: Introduction

 \subsection{Acknowledgements}

 The first and third authors were partially supported by ANR-15-CE40-0008 (D\'efig\'eo).
 Part of this work was done during a stay of the first author at Weizmann Institute, funded by a Jakob Michael visiting professorship.
 The third author was partially supported by the Institut Universitaire de France.
-The fourth author was partially supported by the Fondation Sciences Math\'ematiques de Paris.
+The fourth author was partially supported by the Fondation Sciences Math\'ematiques de Paris and GeoMod AAPG2019 (ANR-DFG), \textit{Geometric and Combinatorial Configurations in Model Theory}.
 We are very grateful to Michael Temkin for communicating us the example in Remark \ref{contrex}.
+We are also very grateful to the referees for their careful reading and for their many comments that helped us to improve considerably the readability of the paper.